A close-up shot of the red flowers that grow in the vicinity of the Swanbank Power Station.

 We have established a series of arrangements to provide briefings and updates to our shareholding Ministers when required or requested, to ensure they are informed about our operations, financial performance and financial position.
 Further information on reports released by CleanCo can be found under Principle 6.

-CleanCo provides regular reports to our shareholding ministers to keep them informed about our business strategy, goals and performance.
+CleanCo provides regular reports to our shareholding Ministers to keep them informed about our business strategy, goals and performance.

 These include:

-• A Statement of Corporate Intent (SCI) outlining goals and objectives for the next financial year
+• A statement of Corporate Intent (SCI) outlining goals and objectives for the next financial year

 • Quarterly reports on our progress towards meeting the goals and objectives in the SCI

-• An Annual Report detailing our performance for the financial year and progress in meeting goals in both the SCI and Corporate Plan.
+• An Annual Report detailing our performance for the financial year and progress in meeting goals in both the SCI and Corporate Plan

 CleanCo acknowledges that effective and appropriate risk management is a key element of building and protecting values, achieving CleanCo’s long term goals and objectives, and supporting good corporate governance.